nriss/fhir-transformation/README.md

 3/ Adapt application.yml

 To add some new packages to matchbox, you just have to create a new folder equivalent to "with-cda", and add the packages you want indicating the url.

+To change the package, you have to delete your docker container (using docker desktop for instance) and then go to step 2/